Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 ### Hey 👋 I'm Andrew

-Stuff I wanna do on this account: https://github.com/Andrew-Chen-Wang/TODO Some are decent ideas that are nice cash cows, but they're ideas that I don't have time for... so they're public domain :)
+Stuff I wanna do on this account: https://github.com/Andrew-Chen-Wang/TODO Some are decent ideas that could make money, but they're ideas that I don't have time for... so they're public domain :)

 Monthly quotes I make (view README comments for my past quotes):

 > You can be 100% successful building but fail at the end -- not because you failed, but because you made a mistake.

-<sup>explanation in comments in README</sup>
+<sup>explanation in comments in README.
+Just press raw to view.
+I don't list all my ideas here.
+For that, visit Velnota.com</sup>

 <!--
 1. Don't hold grudges.
 Let 'em go.
 Focus on what you love, not hate.